Teaching Drama via Skype, Zoom or a similar App

-If you are thinking of teaching via Skype or a similar App here are a few points that I have put together from my own experiences.
+If you are thinking of teaching via Skype, Zoom or a similar App here are a few points that I have put together from my own experiences.
 I hope you will find them helpful.

 Safeguarding is very important when teaching face to face or via Skype, Face time, Whats app, Zoom or Google hangout so do make sure your policies are up to date and include online teaching.